BillWang04/swear_word_analysis/README.md

 - Categories like "racial / ethnic slurs" and "political" have high severity, while "animal references" are least severe.
 - Swear word lengths mostly fall within a normal distribution, skewing slightly towards shorter words.
 - There is a higher frequency of words rated as "Severe", suggesting a greater emphasis on highly offensive terms.
+- Some categories exhibit higher proportion of hard consonants

 # Predictive Model

+Given our exploratory data analysis (EDA), we decided to create a predictive model to classify offensive language into various categories based on their severity and specific characteristics.

+In this section, we explore the development and evaluation of predictive models to classify offensive content.
+Our aim is to leverage the insights gained from the EDA to construct robust classifiers capable of distinguishing between different categories of offensive language.
+By implementing and comparing different machine learning algorithms, we seek to identify the model that provides the highest accuracy and best overall performance.

 ## Preprocessing